open-contracting-extensions/ocds_statistics_extension/README.md

 # Statistics

-Adds a top-level `statistics` field to describe statistics about the contracting process.
+Adds a top-level statistics array to describe statistics about the contracting process.

 This extension must be used with the [Bid statistics and details](https://extensions.open-contracting.org/en/extensions/bids/master/) extension.